 - Start by identifying your target audience.
 If you have enabled personas, then you've likely spent a good amount of time on this already.
 If we are not laser focused on who we plan to market to, then our lead scoring will be less than valuable.
 This is a great opportunity to sit down and answer the question: "Who should use our product/service?"

-- Use Custom Tracking Rules.
-Nested in the Engagement section, we have Tracking.
+- Use Custom Attributes.
+Nested in the Fit section, we have Tracking.
 Use Tracking to create page rules and attribute point value based on uniquely important pages that a custom may hit.
 A pricing page or contact us page are great examples of pages that, if a lead were to visit, we may want to attribute a higher point value than normal based on the context of those pages.

 - Make your Media work for you.
 The Media section lets us attribute point scores based on the trackable assets we've created in the Media Center.
 If you have yet to create a trackable asset, feel free to come back to this section at a later time to add them.